dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In contrast to most calendar/todo applications, creating items (events, tasks, and so forth) in etm does not require filling out fields in a form.
 Instead, items are created as free-form text entries using a simple, intuitive format and stored in plain text files.

-Dates in the examples below are entered using *fuzzy parsing* - e.g., `+7` for seven days from today, `fri` for next Friday, `+1/1` for the first day of next month.
+Dates in the examples below are entered using *fuzzy parsing* - e.g., `+7` for seven days from today, `fri` for next Friday, `+1/1` for the first day of next month, `sun - 6d` for Monday of the current week.
 See Help/Dates for details.

 ## Sample entries